WebAudio/web-audio-api-v2/.github/ISSUE_TEMPLATE/administrative-issues.md

 ---
-name: Bug Report
+name: Administrative Issues
-about: Create a report to fix the specification
+about: Issues with the site or repro itself and related issues
 title: ''
-labels: ''
+labels: admin
 assignees: ''

 ---